delta-exchange/just-the-docs/docs/tutorials/tutorials.md

 **Multiplier:** This refers to the quantity of the underlying that the two parties trading a single Futures contract agree to buy/ sell in future.
 If our ETH-BTC Futures contract entails agreement to buy/ sell m Ethers at a future date, then m is the multiplier.

-Given above, if you buy (or even sell) *n* ETH-BTC Futures contracts at Fut_EntryPrice, then your overall position size (nominal exposure) is:
+Given above, if you buy (or even sell) $$n$$ ETH-BTC Futures contracts at $$Fut_EntryPrice$$, then your overall position size (nominal exposure) is:

 $$n *m* Fut\_EntryPrice \  (in \ BTC)$$

-To understand why this the position size consider this: the buyer of the Futures contract has agreed to buy *n*m* Ethers at contract expiry, with each Ether priced at Fut_EntryPrice Bitcoins.
-Thus, at the time of settlement, he will need to have n*m*Fut_EntryPrice Bitcoins to honor the agreement.
+To understand why this the position size consider this: the buyer of the Futures contract has agreed to buy $$n\*m$$ Ethers at contract expiry, with each Ether priced at $$Fut_EntryPrice Bitcoins$$.
+Thus, at the time of settlement, he will need to have $$n*m*Fut_EntryPrice$$ Bitcoins to honor the agreement.

  However, to be able to enter into a Futures trade, you are not required to have resources equalling the position size.
 This is where financial leverage kicks in.

  **Margin%:** This is the fraction of your position size that you are required to post as collateral when entering into a Futures trade.
-So, in our example, to buy/ sell *n* contracts, you need to have only:
+So, in our example, to buy/ sell $$n$$ contracts, you need to have only:

 $$n*m* Margin\% *  Fut\_EntryPrice \ (in \ BTC)$$

-This also means that maximum position size that you can afford is 1/Margin% times the collateral (in BTC) that you have available.
+This also means that maximum position size that you can afford is $$1/Margin\%$$ times the collateral (in BTC) that you have available.
 Thus,

 $$^1/(Margin\%) = Financial\ leverage$$